whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2024-spring/05-laser-cutting-fabrication/05-09-cut-out-and-assemble-laser-cut-project.md

 ## Assemble Project

-1. Use sandpaper or a sander to remove burn marks on the surface and ash discoloration.
-The burn marks on the edges are fine as is.
+1. Use sandpaper or a sander to remove burn marks on the flat planar surfaces and discoloration from ash.
+The burn marks on the thin edges are fine as is.
 2. Then use a combination of friction fit, glue, and fasteners to assemble your laser cut project.
 3. Remove any excess glue.
 4. Sand any remaining rough edges.
 5. Apply wood finish or paint as desired
-   - (wax, a weak finish is available in the fab studios)
+   - (wax, a weak, non durable, but easy to apply finish is available in the Fab Studios)
    - (Danish Oil, a more durable wipe on finish is available from your instructor)
    - (water based Polyurethane is available at the store)
-   - (acrylic paints work well on wood)
+   - (acrylic paint works well on wood)
 6. Bring completed project to class.

 ## Using Acrylic